• Skip to primary navigation

 Then, there came a sudden weight loss, even though I wasn’t dieting.

-This, by the way, is one of the most common signs to most cancer patients.
+This, by the way, is one of the most common signs for most cancer patients.
 From 54 kilos, it went down to 42 kilos in merely two weeks.

 No diet pills.